whossname/azure_ad_openid/README.md

 ## Basic Usage

-In order to use this library you will need to first start the NonceStore which is an Agent.
+In order to use this library you will need to first start the `AzureADOpenId.NonceStore`.
 It is a good idea to add it as a child to a supervisor.
 For example in a Phoenix app:

 ```elixir
 def start(_type, _args) do